On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 On April 13, 2021, the 10th Asia Partnership Conference of Pharmaceutical Associations (APAC) will be held to realize the mission of "bringing innovative medicines to the people of Asia in a timely manner.
 The theme of the 10th APAC was "Overcoming COVID-19 and Toward a Decade of New Challenges for Innovation in Asia," and a web conference was held with the participation of not only pharmaceutical associations but also regulatory authorities and academia from Asian countries/regions including Japan.

-The conference started with a keynote speech by IFPMA President and PMDA President Yasuhiro Fujiwara, followed by five sessions on "Regulation and Licensing," "New Drug Access 1 (e-labeling)," "New Drug Access 2 (BCS-based BioWeber)," "Drug Discovery Collaboration," and "Value Based Health Care (VBH).
+The conference started with a keynote speech by IFPMA Chief Executive, followed by five sessions on "Regulation and Licensing," "New Drug Access 1 (e-labeling)," "New Drug Access 2 (BCS-based BioWeber)," "Drug Discovery Collaboration," and "Value-based Healthcare (VBH)," with a keynote speech by IFPMA President Yasuhiro Fujiwara (PMDA Chief Executive).
 The five sessions were held in total, and active discussions and proposals were made.

-The following is a summary of this year's agreements.
+The following is a summary of this year's agreement.

-Based on this agreement, JIPMA will continue to cooperate and collaborate with pharmaceutical organizations, government agencies, regulatory authorities, and academia in Asia, and will make further efforts to resolve various issues in the future.
+Based on this agreement, Japan Pharmaceutical Manufacturers Association will continue to cooperate and collaborate with Asian pharmaceutical organizations, government agencies, regulatory authorities, academia, and others to further work on resolving various issues.

 IFPMA: International Federation of Pharmaceutical Manufacturers & Associations